1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How long until I feel better with supplements?

-Many patients notice increased energy within 2-4 weeks of starting oral iron supplements.
-Complete recovery of iron stores and hemoglobin often takes 3-6 months.
+This is because many patients experience an augmentation of energy within 2-4 weeks of oral iron supplementation.
+The full restoration of iron stores and hemoglobin can be healed in 3-6 months.

 Can food alone fix iron deficiency anemia?